- Sustainable order fulfillment means considering how you can reduce the impact of your packaging design

 As a petroleum-based substance, plastic is a non-renewable resource that takes hundreds of years to break down.
 Because plastic production far outstrips both the natural biodegrading process and our recycling capabilities, plastic pollution has become a serious environmental issue.

 According to National Geographic, only 9 percent of all plastic ever made has been recycled.
 The rest has ended up in our oceans, forests, and even the food chain.

 Your business is performing a major service to the environment by not adding to this problem.
 Soft plastics, such as shrinkwrap, are particularly harmful as they cannot be recycled as easily as hard plastics.
 It usually needs to be taken to designated recycling centers, which may not be within easy reach of consumers.

-Soft plastic can easily replaced within your order fulfillment strategy.
+Soft plastic can easily be replaced within your order fulfillment strategy.
 If you are using it to create air cushions, crinkle-cut paper is a great alternative.
 To wrap up products for extra protection, you can substitute tissue paper or compostable substances such as corn starch and sugarcane.

 Our customer Nia Gould recently undertook the ‘Naked Cards Pledge’ where she stopped using cellophane sleeves for her greeting cards.
 Because she was already using noissue custom tissue paper, this move eliminated unnecessary packaging from her order fulfillment process.

 When it comes to sustainable eCommerce packaging, renewable materials like paper and cardboard are your biggest ally.
 It’s easy to source and offers a lot of recycling and reuse options.
 It’s also incredibly versatile and can be used for many different packaging elements, such as: